emard/esp32blesynscan/README.md

 can apply 12V to 3.3V pins and risk a permanent damage.
 Avoid hot-plugging.

-On the mount "Virtuoso mini" RX and TX are labeled swapped and seems as wired together making it a half-duplex serial port and ESP32 should cancel echo.
+On the mount "Virtuoso Mini" RX and TX are labeled swapped and seems as wired together making it a half-duplex serial port and ESP32 should cancel echo.
 ESP32 TX line should "simulate" open collector